 However, clopidogrel does not start to work right away.
 It works only after enzymatic activation.
 Fluconazole can stop this enzyme from working, making it ineffective and can worsen and increase the risk of cardiac complications.

 It is a medicine to help prevent seizures in people with epilepsy.
 Normally, phenytoin gets excreted from your body by an enzyme.
 Fluconazole can hinder this.
 It may lead to serious phenytoin side effects because it stays in your body longer.
-It can contribute to cardiac side effects, like hypotension or heart rhythm abnormalities.
-Brain-related side effects, like slurred speech, drowsiness, and dizziness, can also occur.
+Additionally, it can contribute to cardiac side effects, like hypotension or heart rhythm abnormalities.
+Brain-related side effects can also occur, like slurred speech, drowsiness, and dizziness.

 It is a typical high-cholesterol medication that benefits several health conditions, like heart disease and diabetes, but interactions are a frequent concern.